TrendingTechnology/risa-bot/README.md

 ##### Download Command

 ###### Usage
-* `!download <id>`------- returns a paginated message containing all matches on the query.
+* `!download <id>`------- returns a message containing the download link of the doujin on the given id.

 #### More Info